rchain-community/rchain-api/README.md

 An API for dapps to communicate with the RChain blockchain.

 The RChain blockchain is developing a decentralized, economically sustainable public compute infrastructure.
-Decentralized applications or "Dapps" will run their business logic as smart contracts on the
+Decentralized applications or "Dapps" will run their business logic as smart contracts on the blockchain.
+Their userinterfaces will be more traditional programs that interact with the backend.
+This separation allows Dapp developers to create nice abstract interfaces, and allows end users to create their own sovereign interfaces should they choose to do so.

+## Real world meets blockchain
+In the world of rholang, we facilitate [object capabilities]() by using unforgeable names.
+These names exist only on the blockchain, and cannot be saved to disk or locked in a safe in the real world.
+This seems to create a problem when a human wants to use an unforgeable name to eg. update her facebook-style status, then later return to her computer and update it again.
+How does she keep track of the unforgeable name while away from her computer?

+Public-key crypto to the rescue.
+The user can lock the relevant unforgeable name into "safe" a contract that anyone can call.
+When called the safe will give back the correct unforgeable name, but only if it is given a valid cryptographic signature.
+Michael Birch recently showed an [example of such a scheme](https://www.youtube.com/watch?v=WzAdfjwgaQs#t=9m28s).

 ## Quickstart
 ### Find an RChain node whose grpc you can use.
 At the moment that likely means running your own rnode.
+We're also working on a community node at rnode-test.rhobot.net

 ### Write your rholang smart contract and deploy it to a blockchain of your choice.
-There are not yet nice truffle-style build tools, so you will probably deploy your code directly using the `rnode deploy` thin client or using this very API
+There are not yet nice truffle-style build tools, so you will probably deploy your code directly using the `rnode deploy` thin client or using this very API.

 ### Write your front end
 Because the library is written in js that likely means you will write HTML/CSS/JS targeting a browser or something like electron js.